nothingmn/WLEDAnimated/readme.md

 A good example is you can upload your custom animations and trigger them from, say home assistant.

+## Support
+We fully support the current WLED HTTP JSON Api, along with two UDP Protocols: DNRGB and TPM2NET.
+It has been tested on a 8x32, 16x32 WLED devices running 14.x.
+Ideally more folks would test on a variety of matrices.

+## Get it!

 You can download one of the releases on the release tab, or via docker: